Birfatehjit-Grewal/Dynamic_Analysis/Dynamic_Analysis/README.md

 Building with CMake
 ==============================================

-1. Create a new directory for building.
+1. Create a new directory for building outside of Dynamic_Analysis directory.

         mkdir tolerantbuild